lblaka/ipo-success-prediction/README.md

 7. Opening day performance: percentage difference between opening price and closing price on the IPO day

 Second Model Features:
-<br> ..include all first model features and:
-<br> 8.
-Month 7 performance: average percentage difference between opening prices and closing prices of month 7
+<br> ..include all first model features sd well as Month 7 performance, defined by the average percentage difference between opening prices and closing prices of month 7.

-This is a picture of the data set, and how the data sources were combined:
+This is a visual representation of the data set, and how the data sources were combined:

 <img width="815" alt="data_outline" src="https://user-images.githubusercontent.com/59107548/139172469-e1ed96b5-413e-4db5-997f-49471bd2ce03.png">